 Emily Spurrell has now launched the Youth Diversion Fund, which uses money raised through the Police Property Act from the sale of property which has come into the police’s possession where the owner of the property cannot be identified and where a court order has been made.

-Grants of up to £5,000 are available to support diversionary projects for children and young people taking place over the summer holidays 2022.
+Grants of up to £3,000 are available to support diversionary projects for children and young people taking place specifically over Mischief Night, Halloween and Bonfire Night.
 Projects should meet at least one of the Merseyside Police and Crime Commissioner’s priorities:

 General eligibility criteria: